Flole998/FloleVacWeb/docs/_pages/troubleshooting.md

 The msgid is out of sync.

 Restart the robot or run this command using ssh:
-`killall miio_client && service valetudo restart `
+`killall miio_client && service floleVacWeb restart `

 ## Map
 ### Map only shows „No Map Data“